rauljvr/applications/roller-network/README.md

 This application exposes a Rest API to provide some services to manage an online casino and its network of players.
 <br>

-## Septup
+### Septup

 * ***Spring Boot***: 3.5.3
 * ***JRE***: 17.0.12
 * ***Maven***: 3.9.5
+* ***Docker/Docker Hub***: 4.46.0 (Optional)

-## Database
+### Database

 This Spring Boot Application uses H2 as an In-Memory relational Database for testing purposes since is a lightweight database and requires low configuration.

 After starting the application you can go on http://localhost:8080/h2 where you can find a UI to check the databae.
 To log in set these parameters and click on "Connect":

 * ***Driver Class***: org.h2.Driver
 * ***JDBC URL***: jdbc:h2:mem:highrollerdb